Covariance matrices for the Lyman-$\alpha$ forest using the lognormal approximation: Conclusion

 Our main aim was to assess the importance of long wavelength modes in fixing the correlation structure of the \{$\bar F$, FPS\} statistics, especially `cross-redshift' correlations that link neighbouring redshift bins.
 As we argued, such correlations are expected to arise in realistic data sets due to individual quasar sightlines (skewers) that extend over distances larger than the choice of width of individual bins (which is typically $\Delta z\simeq0.1$ in observational studies).
 We also argued that the lognormal approximation provides us with a unique opportunity to study such correlations, since it allows us to generate skewers of arbitrary length, restricted only by the validity of the various assumptions underlying the model (photoionization equilibrium, optical thinness, absence of shocks in the IGM, slow evolution of astrophysical parameters, etc).
 We focused on the redshift range $2.0\leq z\leq 2.2$ where these assumptions are expected to be valid.

 We demonstrated that the presence of long wavelength modes leads to an \emph{anti-correlation} between FPS measurements, and a corresponding \emph{positive correlation} between $\bar F$ and FPS measurements, in neighbouring redshifts (Fig.~\ref{fig:corr_cross_lgn_skewers}).
-Although this cross-redshift correlation structure -- which we showed arises from the 2-3 longest wavelength modes available in the grid used to generate the lognormal skewer -- is not seen in corresponding SPH measurements where the cross terms are negligible (Fig.~\ref{fig:corr_cross_lgn_sph}), we argued that this is not a convincing argument in favour of a block diagonal covariance structure, since it is not clear whether the SPH results are converged with respect to the effects of long wavelength power (see also Fig.~11 of \citealp{irsic+17} which shows a mild, albeit noisy, cross-redshift correlation structure in observational data).
+Although this cross-redshift correlation structure -- which we showed arises from the 2-3 longest wavelength modes available in the grid used to generate the lognormal skewer -- is not seen in corresponding SPH measurements where the cross terms are negligible (Fig.~\ref{fig:corr_cross_lgn_sph}), we argued that this is not a convincing argument in favour of a block diagonal covariance structure, since it is not clear whether the SPH results are converged with respect to the effects of long wavelength power (see also fig.~11 of \citealp{irsic+17} which shows a mild, albeit noisy, cross-redshift correlation structure in observational data).
 An ideal test of correctness would involve generating skewers long enough to account for all relevant fluctuation modes as well as all possible time evolution.
 While this is possible with the lognormal model in principle, it is not feasible in our current implementation and we leave this as a future exercise.
+We would also like to underline the fact that we are focusing on an idealized scenario.
+In real data applications, cross-redshift bin correlations are highly impacted by the process of QSO continuum fitting.
+Current approaches for dealing with the unknown QSO continuum involve fitting it with a simple model from the actual data.
+This process results in highly correlated Ly$\alpha$ flux fluctuations along each skewer, therefore greatly affecting the small-$k$ modes of the FPS.
+Addressing these correlations is beyond the scope of this work.

 Treating the structure predicted by the present version of the lognormal model as the truth, we then investigated the potential impact of the long wavelength modes on the inference of astrophysical parameters.
 We found that, although the presence of cross-redshift correlations generated by these modes in the \emph{covariance matrix} has relatively little impact, the absence of long wavelength modes in the \emph{model} can significantly impact parameter recovery, with $\gtrsim2 - \sigma$ biases seen in most of the model parameters.